energy-analytics-project/energy-dashboard/docs/howto.md

 ### Overiew

-1. Download Data
+#### Download Data
-  1. Select one or more of the available databases below
+* Select one or more of the available databases below
-  1. Click the links with your browser, or use curl, or wget, whatever.
+* Click the links with your browser, or use curl, or wget, whatever.

-1. Decompress the Database(s)
+#### Decompress the Database(s)
-  1. the dataset locally on your machine
+* Decompress the dataset locally on your machine
-  1. Use any tooling that can decompress gzip files (gzip, pigz, etc.)
+* Use any tooling that can decompress gzip files (gzip, pigz, etc.)

-1. Verify the database
+#### Verify the database
-  1. Use sqlite3 to run some queries on the database
+* Use sqlite3 to run some queries on the database
-  1. Noodle around a bit to get a feel for what you have and how it's structured
+* Noodle around a bit to get a feel for what you have and how it's structured

 ```bash
 sqlite3 {{DBNAME}} ".tables"
 sqlite3 {{DBNAME}} "PRAGMA table_info({{TABLE_NAME}})"
 sqlite3 {{DBNAME}} "select count(*) from {{TABLE_NAME}}"
 sqlite3 {{DBNAME}} "select * from {{TABLE_NAME}} LIMIT 10"
 ```

-1. Create a Jupyter Notebook and wire in your data
+#### Create a Jupyter Notebook and wire in your data

+Here's what the code will look like...

 ```python3
 import sqlite3
 import pandas as pd